Allen-He/fe-helper-plus/README.md

-# FeHelperPlus README
+# FE Helper Plus README

-This is the README for vscode extension "FeHelperPlus".
+This is the README for vscode extension "FE Helper Plus".

 ## Features